+Bridgton Academy expects that the work each student submits is their own.
 Plagiarism is defined as stealing language, ideas, thoughts, or opinions from another person or AI, and representing them as the ideas of the person submitting the work.
-This includes the use of AI tools such as ChatGPT, and other online tools that do not reflect one's own thoughts and unique work.
-At Bridgton Academy, plagiarism, like the theft of another's property, is punishable by dismissal.
+At Bridgton Academy, plagiarism, like the theft of another's property, may face discipline up to and including, dismissal.
 Although some individuals believe that plagiarism only involves the misuse of footnotes or endnotes in research papers, plagiarism is the proper term for copying another's work.
 This may include copying a homework assignment or lab report, or looking over at the quiz paper of the student sitting in the next row and using their answers.
-Plagiarism is academic dishonesty and is not tolerated at Bridgton Academy or any other academic institution.
+Plagiarism is academic dishonesty and is not tolerated at Bridgton Academy.